13 Shopify Alternatives to Help Grow Your eCommerce Business

 Magento Enterprise is also available although its cost is dependent on the individual businesses' performance.
 Prices start at $22,000 annually.
 You will also need to have the budget for the required infrastructure setup, development, and ongoing maintenance costs.

-Big Cartel is aimed at independent online retailers.
+Big Cartel is aimed at independent online retailers (see Big Cartel vs Shopify).
 The platform gives you the ability to sell and accept payment for products or services offered through an online storefront.

 The platform is free for developing and running an online store as long as you only offer 5 products or services.
 This free plan includes all the basic tools needed to run a small eCommerce site.